 Before placing any work seekers on assignments, GSL Education meets with them face to face either in person or via video.
-Before meeting the work seeker, we ask them to forward a copy of their CV and advise them of the documentation they are required to forward to us or bring with them to the interview.
+In order to conduct a video interview and document checking candidates must either have passed a digital ID check via Trust ID (UK and Irish citizens) or an Online Right to Work check (Non-UK citizens) Before meeting the work seeker, we ask them to forward a copy of their CV and advise them of the documentation they are required to forward to us or bring with them to the interview.